In the next release you’ll find a couple of enhancements to make you more productive with PDFsam.

 some time ago I wrote a post about PDFsam being on Twitter and the repository for version 3 on GitHub.
 Following the same path and trying to be more social and less grumpy, we added the Facebook page and the Google plus one.

 I’m finally back on PDFsam, hopefully full time, and I hope I’ll be able to give you some early version of PDFsam v3 soon.
 First steps taken are the new GitHub repository for the source code (https://github.com/torakiki/pdfsam) and a new Twitter account (https://twitter.com/PDFsamOSS) where I’ll keep you updated on the development status.

 few days ago we released a new version of Sejda and its command line interface.
 This new release has a nice feature regarding outline (bookmarks) handling during a pdf merge task that might be interesting for some of you.
-When you merge pdf documents, you can now tell Sejda what to do with the documents outline, it can merge them as well (default behaviour), it can discard them reducing the size of the generated pdf document or it can create a completely new outline with one entry for each merged pdf.
+When you merge pdf documents, you can now tell Sejda what to do with the documents outlines, it can merge them as well (default behavior), it can discard them reducing the size of the merged pdf document or it can create a completely new outline with one entry for each merged pdf.